Shotbow/fudawiki-files/hanafuda/FAQ.md

 It is important to note that the two decks are not interchangeable in terms of what games they can be used to play; kabufuda games can be adapted to play using hanafuda by assigning each suit a numerical value (see [here](/en/hanafuda/suits#arrangement-of-suits)), but kabufuda cannot generally be used to play hanafuda games because of the differing deck structures.

-Note as well that hanafuda and kabufuda come in very similar packaging, often with the exact same brands and images; for example, Nintendo sells *daitōryō* brands of both these decks, with identical packaging with the exception of the addition of the kanji "株札" on the bottom right of the kabufuda.
+Note as well that hanafuda and kabufuda come in very similar packaging, often with the exact same brands and images; for example, Nintendo sells *daitōryō* brands of both these decks, with identical packaging with the exception of the addition of the kanji "株札" or even just "株" on the bottom right of the kabufuda box.
 ## 6. What's the difference between hanafuda and hwatu?

 ## 7. What do I need to look out for when buying a deck?
 # Gameplay
 ## 1. What is the best game for beginners?